 - 1½ oz Orange Juice

 - 1 tsp Grenadine (and please make your own, it’s nothing but pomegranate juice syrup)

 - Splash of Absinthe

 - Add all the ingredients to your trusty shaker.

 - Add ice and shake until frosty cold.

 - Strain into pre-chilled cocktail glass.
+No garnish.